tezizzm/Premera/Exercises/Exercise #3 Discovery/instructions.md

     services.AddDiscoveryClient(Configuration);
     ```

+    The workshop was built and tested against .NET Core and ASP.NET CORE 2.1.
+If you have a newer version of the SDK installed it may be necessary to modify the compatibility version of the application as follows:

+    ```c#
+    // change to following line of code services.AddMvc().SetCompatibilityVersion(CompatibilityVersion.Version_2_2);
+    //to
+    services.AddMvc().SetCompatibilityVersion(CompatibilityVersion.Version_2_1);
+    ```

 8. In the Configure method add the following code to configure the discovery client middleware.

     ```c#
     app.UseDiscoveryClient();
     ```

 9. Edit the HomeController.cs class to retrieve our products from the API.
 First add the appropriate using statements to bring in namespace references.
 Then notice the `DiscoveryHttpClientHandler` property.
 It maps our call to a discovered service instance and then completes the service request.
 Once the request is complete we log the results and pass the data on to our view for display.
 In this case the view is an MVC view, you can read more about views [here](https://docs.microsoft.com/en-us/aspnet/core/mvc/views/overview?view=aspnetcore-2.1).
 Once complete the file should look like the following:

     ```c#